junxit/us-congress-bills-115/bill.md

 >       - **(iii)** pay a higher per applicable beneficiary per month care management fee for the month in which the applicable beneficiary begins treatment with a participant than in subsequent months, to reflect the greater time and costs required for the planning and initiation of treatment, as compared to maintenance of treatment;
 >       - **(iv)** pay higher per applicable beneficiary per month care management fees for participants that have established opioid use disorder care teams that include an addiction specialist (as defined in subsection (c)(3)(B)); and
 >       - **(v)** take into account whether a participant’s opioid use disorder care team refers applicable beneficiaries to other suppliers or providers for any opioid use disorder treatment services.
+>     - **(C)** *No duplicate payment* The Secretary shall make payments under this paragraph to only one participant for services furnished to an applicable beneficiary during a calendar month.
 >   - **(2)** *Incentive payments*
 >     - **(A)** *In general* Under the Program, the Secretary shall establish a performance-based incentive payment, which shall be paid (using a methodology established and at a time determined appropriate by the Secretary) to participants based on the performance of participants with respect to criteria, as determined appropriate by the Secretary, in accordance with subparagraph (B).
 >     - **(B)** *Criteria*